monchrome/monchrome/README.md

 - Started the first single person security team in Microsoft Dynamics CRM and grew the team to 10.
 - Based on my handling of Security team was asked to lead Performance for entire Microsoft Dynamics CRM.
 - Established cross product collaboration practices for security and performance across Microsoft Dynamics CRM, Sharepoint and Microsoft Office security teams.
-- Creator of SQLInjector, XSSSentinelInjector, SoapAPIFuzzer infrastructure that would help unveal security issues in daily software builds.
+- Creator of SQLInjector, XSSSentinelInjector, SoapAPIFuzzer infrastructure that would help unveil security issues in daily software builds.
 - Contributed both in terms of design, secure config, setup on many aspects to make  Dynamics CRM online a secure online service from day 1.
 - Contributed majorly towards fulfilling software design requirements for ISO-9001, FedRAMP, GDPR compliance related security and privacy requirements.
 - Pioneered Base and Extension table separation to ease form load times for Dynamics CRM.